cfjedimaster/raymondcamden2018/_posts/2011/11/15/2011-11-15-Motorolas-App-Testing-Program.md

 Want to check out the results?
 I've attached the PDF to this blog entry.
 It's <b>25</b> pages.
 Yep, 25.
 Again - I really think 170 is darn cheap for this level of detail.
 I think even a one man shop could afford to get this done at least once on their application.

 One quick note - the program is advertised as being for the XOOM only.
 At MAX, the person testing my application used a phone to show me the issues he found.
 The issues with my application were not XOOM specific at all.
-So even if you have no plans on targeting or even caring about the XOOM, I definitely think it's worthwhile.<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2FINeedIt%2Epdf'>Download attached file.</a></p>
+So even if you have no plans on targeting or even caring about the XOOM, I definitely think it's worthwhile.<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2FINeedIt%{% endraw %}2Epdf'>Download attached file.</a></p>